-We engage in transactions with Howard Schwimmer, our Co-Chief Executive Officer, earning management fees and leasing commissions from 19 properties with approximately 1.0 million rentable square feet owned by entities controlled individually by Mr. Schwimmer.
+We engage in transactions with Howard Schwimmer, our Co-Chief Executive Officer, earning management fees and leasing commissions from entities controlled individually by Mr. Schwimmer.
 Fees and commissions earned from these entities are included in "Management and leasing services" in the consolidated statements of operations.
-We recorded \$0.2 million and \$0.1 million for the three months ended September 30, 2022 and 2021, respectively, and \$0.4 million and \$0.3 million for the nine months ended September 30, 2022 and 2021, respectively, in management and leasing services revenue.
+We recorded \$0.2 million and \$0.2 million for the three months ended March 31, 2023 and 2022, respectively, in management and leasing services revenue.